aerogear/frontpage-ios-app/README.md

 ## Introduction

 This is a sample iOS Swift application showing use of DataSync, [Keycloak](https://www.keycloak.org/about.html) and Unified Push using native upstream SDK's.
-Application is sending requests to [Ionic showcase server]([https://github.com/aerogear/ionic-showcase/tree/master/server](https://github.com/aerogear/ionic-showcase/tree/master/server)) which is a GraphQL server.
+Our frontend communicates with [Ionic showcase server]([https://github.com/aerogear/ionic-showcase/tree/master/server](https://github.com/aerogear/ionic-showcase/tree/master/server)) which is a GraphQL server.

 - For DataSync, application uses [Apollo Client](https://www.apollographql.com/docs/ios/) to query, mutate and subscribe.